talibhsn/Shany/README.md

 # Shany
 RASA-powered Horoscope Chatbot

+## Installation

+*Installing python3.6
+RASA NLU works with upto 3.6 version otherwise, it will raise errors and problems.
+So it’s better you follow this or you might face issues with installation and changing the default versions of python.
+Setting it up is easy and you can just follow this tutorial.
+I’ll link up the tutorials I followed if you need more reference.

+Navigate in your bash terminal to the location you would like to have your environment:

+'''python
+cd
+cd Documents/
+'''

 To install Rasa, run the following pip command that we’ll be using Rasa version 0.13.2.

 $pip install rasa-nlu==0.13.2